 "Oriental Coefficient: The Role of China in the Japanization of Yôga" Modern Chinese Literature & Culture 18:1 (Summer 2006), pp.85-119.
 Langson Bound Periodicals PL2303 .M63 v.18 2006

 "Asian Possessions of the Cubist Body: 'Home from Home'" Cubism in Asia; Unbounded Dialogues, International Symposium Report ed. by Yasuko Furuichi.
-(Tokyo: Japan Foundation, 2006), pp.304-311. [on order]
+(Tokyo: Japan Foundation, 2006), pp.304-311.
+Available at UCSD

 Isamu Noguchi and Modern Japanese Ceramics: A Close Embrace of the Earth co-author with Louise Cort.
 Washington, D.C.: The Arthur M. Sackler Gallery and Berkeley: University of California Press, 2003.
 Langson Library NK4210.N555 A4 2003